OBF/GSoC/00_ideas.md

 #### Rationale

 While several methods allow comparing trees using ETE, no search capabilities exist that permit to query tree topologies for specific patterns.
 The goal of this project is to develop a new ETE module that allows querying large collections of trees using custom criteria.
 Searches should be flexible and allow for regular-expression-like queries.

+Applications of a framework of this type would enable any user to perform complex queries on a variate of data types common in research, such as clustering results and phylogenetic trees.
+This will be specially relevant in research fields such as Phylogenomics (ETE focus), where thousands of phylogenetic trees are being generated and scanned in search for specific evolutionary patterns.

 Optional goal: Matches and differences between trees and queries could further be visualized using ETE's rendering engine, which will involve the creation of custom visualization layouts.

-The applications of a framework of this type would enable any user to perform complex queries on a variate of data types common in research, such as clustering results and phylogenetic trees.

-The application of tree pattern search is specially relevant in research fields such as Phylogenomics (ETE focus), where thousands of phylogenetic trees are being generated and scanned in search for specific evolutionary patterns.

 #### Approach
 Under the supervision of their mentors, the GSoC student will: